sh4d0wy/react/README.md

 - `OmitThisParameter`: remove the 'this' parameter from a function type.
 - `Parameters`: a tuple of a function's parameter types
 - `Partial`: Make all properties in an object optional
-- `Readonly`: Make all properties in an object readonly
+- `Readonly`: Make all properties in an object read-only
 - `ReadonlyArray`: Make an immutable array of the given type
 - `Pick`: A subtype of an object type with a subset of its keys
 - `Record`: A map from a key type to a value type